FunkyAtoms/HPR_3rd_Prot/README.md

    - Change the port in the XAMPP Control Panel if necessary.

 2. **Database Import Errors:**
-   - Ensure the `database.sql` file is correctly formatted.
+   - Ensure the `employeemanagement.sql` file is correctly formatted.
    - Check for existing tables with the same name and drop them before importing.

 3. **FPDF Errors:**